hanshoglund/vitry/SPEC.md

 ## Vitry

 Vitry is a functional, structurally typed programming language.
-It was designed to simplify construction and analysis of large and possibly complex data structures, typically encountered in modeling and creative programming.
+It was designed to simplify construction and analysis of large and possibly complex data structures.
 It is a general purpose language, but was designed with music and computer-assisted composition in mind.

-The language relies heavily on construction, destruction and rewriting, using the pattern matching ideom found in other functional languages.
+The language relies heavily on construction, destruction and rewriting, using the pattern matching ideom often found in other functional languages.
 Procedures, patterns and types are first-class entities that can be stored and passed around freely.
 Patterns can also be used as data generators in a combinatorical fashion.

 The language has a simple syntax with infix expressions.
 Most parts of the syntax is overloadable, including operators, parentheses and comments/meta-expressions.

-The core language is based on the lambda calculus, with standard forms like recursive let binding, conditional expressions and structure traversal.
-As a strict superset of the applicative core is a small declarative language providing modules with variable imports and exports, type, function and constant declarations and implicit conversions.
+The core language is based on the lambda calculus, with standard forms like recursive let, if-then-else and a case expression.
+As a strict superset of the applicative core, we define a small declarative language, including a module system and implicit conversions.

 ###